Czech Republic

 E. SCHOOL POLL

 We did survey about extremism between several students.
 We wrote down their answers into following charts.
+Most people know about manifestations of extremism from TV or from hearing, but they didnãt have personal experience.

 The reason why people agree with some opinions of the Workerãs Party is solution problems about abuse of social benefits by the Roma people.
 People who say no to opinions of the WP think that election program of this party is too extremists and they think that the problem with social benefit can be solved by another political parties without extremists opinions.